Flag of Zimbabwe: History

 The design incorporated the pan-African colours of yellow, black, green and red, with the soapstone bird of Great Zimbabwe, representing an older, pre-colonial source of power and identity in yellow on a vertical black stripe, symbolising the importance of majority rule, and three horizontal stripes, one red representing the blood spilled in the struggle for majority rule, one white, representing the integral part of the European community and other minorities in all aspects of the country's life, and one green, reflecting the importance of agriculture to the country's well-being.
 The new design had little support from black politicians, who described it as "the flag with two names", a reference to Zimbabwe Rhodesia.

-The Voice of Zimbabwe radio service operated by Robert Mugabe's ZANU PF from Maputo in Mozambique carried a commentary entitled "The proof of independence is not flags or names", dismissing the changes as aimed at "strengthening the racist puppet alliance's position at the Zimbabwe conference in London".
+The Voice of Zimbabwe radio service operated by Robert Mugabe's ZANU–PF from Maputo in Mozambique carried a commentary entitled "The proof of independence is not flags or names", dismissing the changes as aimed at "strengthening the racist puppet alliance's position at the Zimbabwe conference in London".

-This flag was officially superseded in December 1979 when the UK took interim control of the country following the Lancaster House Agreement which ended the Rhodesian Bush War.
+This flag was officially superseded in December 1979 when Britain took interim control of the country following the Lancaster House Agreement which ended the Rhodesian Bush War.
 The Union Jack was used as the official flag of the country, although de facto the Zimbabwe Rhodesia flag continued to be flown, while fresh elections were held in February 1980.
-At midnight between 17 and 18 April 1980, the country was granted independence by Britain under the name Zimbabwe and a new national flag was adopted, the draft for which had been handed to the Minister of Public Works Richard Hove by an unspecified designer.
+At midnight between 17 and 18 April 1980, the country was granted independence by Britain under the name of Zimbabwe.
+A new national flag was adopted, the draft for which had been handed to the Minister of Public Works Richard Hove by an unspecified designer.
 The initial design did not include the Zimbabwe Bird, which was added at the suggestion of Cederic Herbert, who pointed out its uniqueness and history.
 The final draft went through the approval of the Prime Minister-elect Robert Mugabe.
 The adoption of the new flag coincided with the swearing-in of Canaan Banana as the country's new president.
 The Zimbabwe Bird, used on every flag since 1968, is based on a statue discovered from the medieval ruined city of Great Zimbabwe in the country's south-east.